Treating Motion as Option with Output Selection for Unsupervised Video Object Segmentation: Experiments

 \section{Experiments}

-In Section~\ref{dataset}, we first describe the datasets used in this study.
-Evaluation metrics to quantitatively assess the model performance are described in Section~\ref{metric}.
-Then, we thoroughly validate the effectiveness of each proposed component by conducting an extensive analysis in Section~\ref{analysis}.
-In Section~\ref{quantitative} and Section~\ref{qualitative}, we compare our proposed approach to other state-of-the-art methods quantitatively and qualitatively.
-Our baseline method is abbreviated as TMO.
-If adaptive output selection algorithm is applied on top of it, our method is abbreviated as TMO++.
+In Section~\ref{dataset}, we describe the datasets used in this study.
+Evaluation metrics and comparisons of training data are provided in Sections~\ref{metric} and~\ref{data}, respectively.
+Sections~\ref{qualitative} and~\ref{quantitative} present qualitative and quantitative comparisons of our proposed approach with state-of-the-art methods.
+The effectiveness of each proposed component is extensively analyzed in Section~\ref{analysis}.
+Our baseline method is referred to as TMO, while its enhanced version with the adaptive output selection algorithm is denoted as TMO++.